gitter-badger/expadv-wiki/README.md

 The purpose of Expression Advanced 2 is to add an in-game scriptable entity and screen to Garry's Mod.

-This video will help explain:

-{% modalYoutube %}https://www.youtube.com/watch?v=5GQ4ls8pLqg Big tutorial on Expression Advanced 2{% endmodalYoutube %}
+This video will help explain: [Youtube link](https://www.youtube.com/watch?v=5GQ4ls8pLqg Big tutorial on Expression Advanced 2).

 ## Credits